matematyka1900/C/README.md

 # C
-all my basic files from my first year of studying
+all my basic files at my first year of studying